Is TMGM legit?

 Whether a financial provider like TMGM is legit a very relevant question one can have.
 After all you trust TMGM with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense TMGM is of course legit.
-Additionally, there are other factors you can take into account when you check the safety of TMGM, e.g. if TMGM is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of TMGM, e.g. if TMGM is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

 |Broker listed on stock exchange||No||No||No|

 |Mobile two-step authentication||No||No||No|